Bridgetek/EveApps-BT82X/SampleApp/Readme.txt

 the basic procedures to configure Eve.
 It is in tutorial fashion for users to examine the individual functions.

-   It contains 10 projects for different groups of Eve functionality.
+   It contains 11 projects for different groups of Eve functionality.

 2. FOLDER Structure
-    ├───Animation     | Sample usage for animation functionality ├───Bitmap        | Sample usage for bitmap drawing ├───Flash         | Sample usage for flash usage ├───Font          | Sample usage for font functionality ├───Primitives    | Sample usage for primitives graphics drawing ├───Sound         | Sample usage for sound functionality ├───Touch         | Sample usage for touch  functionality
+    ├───Animation     | Sample usage for animation functionality ├───Bitmap        | Sample usage for bitmap drawing ├───Flash         | Sample usage for flash usage ├───Font          | Sample usage for font functionality ├───Lvds          | Sample usage for LVDSRX
+    ├───Primitives    | Sample usage for primitives graphics drawing ├───Sound         | Sample usage for sound functionality ├───Touch         | Sample usage for touch  functionality